Rebels reach north Syria after south evacuations

 Syrian forces launched their southern offensive on June 19, targeting the province of Daraa on the border with Jordan, before turning their attention to neighboring Quneitra.

-With a mix of military power and negotiated surrenders, President Bashar al-Assad's troops this month captured more than 90 percent of Daraa, where protests against him first erupted in 2011.
+With a mix of military power and negotiated surrenders, President Bashar al-Assad's troops this month captured more than 90% of Daraa, where protests against him first erupted in 2011.

 Regime forces backed by Russia have continued their campaign in Daraa, aiming to retake areas still controlled by Islamic State group jihadists, which are not party to the Russia-backed withdrawal deals.